 A chair based around reintroducing natural, warmer materials into schools where seating furniture has become more plastic.
 This materiality and chunkier form with a hidden construction is intended to contribute to a calmer, relaxing school environment.

-The stackable design is made up of components which nest efficiently on the veneers pre-forming, saving waste and production costs.
+The stackable design is made up of components which nest efficiently on the veneers pre-forming, saving waste.

 [LCA information from Idemat 2020].

 Is it relevant for us to still be producing some goods as we have been for years given the health of our planet?